 If you had a recalled LFIT Femoral Head implanted during total hip replacement, you should be receiving a letter from your surgeon in the next few weeks.
 You may also be getting a letter from Stryker or a company hired by Stryker to handle claims.

-You need to contact our law firm and talk with attorney David Szerlag or attorney Brendan Flaherty when you get a letter.
-David and Brendan will help you know how you can protect your legal rights and preserve the right to file a lawsuit against the maker of the recalled products, Howmedica Osteonics Corporation, doing business as Stryker Orthopaedics.
+You need to contact our law firm and talk with attorney David Szerlag when you get a letter.
+David will help you know how you can protect your legal rights and preserve the right to file a lawsuit against the maker of the recalled products, Howmedica Osteonics Corporation, doing business as Stryker Orthopaedics.
 Your lawsuit should seek full compensation for pain and suffering, surgery and hospital bills, lost wages due to time unable to work, and other damages.

-David and Brendan have helped dozens of clients get compensation in recall lawsuits against Stryker involving another hip replacement product.
+David has helped dozens of clients get compensation in recall lawsuits against Stryker involving another hip replacement product.
 They are now using their experience with the past recall to help patients harmed by a defective LIFT Anatomic CoCr V40 Femoral Head.

 LFIT Anatomic CoCr V40 Femoral Head Recall Information